eth-cscs/compression/README.md

 License
 -------
-Copyright (c) 2014, Università della Svizzera italiana (USI) & Centro Svizzero di Calcolo Scientifico (CSCS) All rights reserved.
+Copyright (c) 2014, Università della Svizzera italiana (USI) & Centro Svizzero di Calcolo Scientifico (CSCS)
+All rights reserved.

 This software may be modified and distributed under the terms of the BSD license.
-See the [LICENSE.md] file for details.
+See the [LICENSE file](LICENSE.md) for details.

 The Eigen and minlin projects are subject to their respective licensing conditions.